ronanamsterdam/satisfactorium/README.md

 ## 🧐 What's inside?

-This is where I'll gather all the experiments I consider fun to play with/study and best-practices to use.
+Here I'll gather all the experiments I consider fun to play with/study and best-practices to use.

 And inside you have:

 1. Supports dark mode and 日本語🇯🇵/English🇺🇸 locales (checkout css variables and https://airbnb.io/polyglot.js)